cozymantis/human-parser-comfyui-node/README.md

 # Cozy Human Parser

-Simple ComfyUI nodes to generate masks for specific body parts and clothes or fashion items.
+Fast, VRAM-light ComfyUI nodes to generate masks for specific body parts and clothes or fashion items.
 Runs on CPU and CUDA.
 Made with 💚 by the CozyMantis squad.

 | Original              | ATR                      | LIP                      | Pascal                      |